Where lead comes from, what you can do about it, and how to get lead service line information from your local water department.

-Ownership of the lead service line is typically shared between homeowners and your local water department.
-The homeowner typically owns the section of the pipe that is under the homeowner's property.
-A lead service line replacement requires participation from both the water department and the homeowner.
+Homeowners and the local water department usually share ownership of the service line.
+The homeowner owns the section of the pipe that is under the homeowner's property.
+Lead service line replacement needs the participation of both the water department and the homeowner.

-The actual cost of service line replacement reflects a number of factors, including the length of the service line, the technique used to install the new service line, and the environment where the service line is located.
+The actual cost of service line replacement reflects several factors, including the length of the service line, the technique used to install the new service line, and where the service line is located.

-Please contact your local water department (http://www.mass.gov/eea/agencies/massdep/water/drinking/health-and-safety.html#4 - click on MA Public Water Supplier contacts sorted by Town ) to learn more about options for lead service line replacement and any payment assistance possible.
+Please contact your local water department to learn more about options for lead service line replacement and possible financial aid.

-When replacing lead service lines, it is best to replace the entire lead service line and not just a portion of it.
-The surest way to remove concerns about lead from lead service lines is to get all the lead out by removing the entire service line.
+When replacing lead service lines, it is best to replace the entire service line rather than a section of it.
+The surest way to remove concerns about lead from service lines is to get all the lead out by removing the entire service line.

 If a pregnant woman or child lives in your home, replacing the entire service line can be an important way to reduce the potential for lead exposure.